kenvilar/PHP-IMAP-Piper-Fetcher/README.md

 The file to either pipe to or run as a cron job is application.php

 # Referencing attachments/images
-When an email is processed, a unique ID will be generated for the MySQL record and if any attachments are present, a folder for that ID will be created in your "files" folder.
+When an email is processed, a unique ID will be generated for the MySQL record and if any attachments are present, a folder for that ID will be created in your "results" folder.
 Attachments will be saved there.

 Reference to images is only saved in the "text-html" part of the message, and not the "text-plain."